Robert-van-Engelen/Forth500/manual.md

 `FIND` takes a counted string _c-addr_ whereas `FIND-WORD` takes a string _c-addr_ of size _u_ to search.
 The search is case insensitive.
-Hidden words are not searchable but are displayed by `WORDS`.
+Hidden words are marked "smudged" and not searchable.

 `:NONAME` and `CREATE-NONAME` code has no dictionary entry.
 The code is just part of the dictionary space as a block of code without link and name header.